nairjayesh/nairjayesh.github.io/content/projects/sensor-fusion.md

 tags: ["computer vision", "sensor fusion", "deep learning"]
 ---

-This was a team project done under supervision of [Technische Hochschule University, Ingolstadt](https://www.thi.de/).
+This was a team project done under supervision of [Technische Hochschule Ingolstadt](https://www.thi.de/).
 The goal was to perform late-fusion on radar & camerea detections.

 This was really fun to work on - got to learn about nitty-gritties of model training, evaluation and spatial fusion of detections.
 I would like to highlight a few sections here from the project.